ZupIT/beagle-docs/Settings/content/en/docs/API/Context/Operations/How to register a new operation.md

 }
 ```

-To register your custom operation, you must do three steps:
+To register your custom operation, you must follow three steps:

 1. Create a class and enter the name you want.
 2. Place an annotation `@RegisterOperation (name =" name-your-operation ")` over the class name.